fermyon/bartholomew/docs/content/templates.md

 ## Calling template helpers

-There are a few template helpers define in Bartholomew.
+There are a few template helpers defined in Bartholomew.

 For example, to change a piece of text to all-caps, use the `upper` helper: